 However, the simple fact is that management would not have insisted on gutting the Collective Agreement’s workload limits for MWAs if they weren’t interested in using them as a means of increasing faculty workload without increasing faculty pay.

 This doesn’t mean that every MWA is bad; it just means that before signing one, you should get in writing exactly what you will be doing, where, when, and for how many students, for the entirety of the period covered by the MWA, before you sign.
 If your manager says “well, I can tell you what the work assignment will look like for the first semester, and we’ll just wing it after that”, you don’t want to sign; if you do, you will have trouble grieving three semesters later, when you find out that your work assignment includes six killer preps with 300 students in one online class.

 As I said, some profs may have valid reasons for preferring a Modified Workload Agreement instead of the SWF.
-That’s their right, although I’m of the opinion that MWAs might potentially hurt all profs generally as time goes on.
-For that reason, I might suggest that MWAs in principle are best avoided if you can.
-I’ll post some of those concerns separately.
+That’s their right, although I’m of the opinion that MWAs can potentially hurt all profs generally as time goes on.
+For that reason, I might suggest that MWAs in principle are best avoided if possible.